josenestorpardoherrera/PersonalSite/content/project/asynchronous-digital-calculator.md

 *(Apr-Jun 2015)*

-<p align="justify">The main objective of this project was about the design and implementation -in a FPGA- of an asynchronous system which executed the basic arithmetic operations such as addition, substraction, multiplication and division between a pair of one digit numbers.</p>
+<p align="justify">The main objective of this project was about the design and implementation -in a FPGA- of an asynchronous system which executed the basic arithmetic operations such as addition, substraction, multiplication and division between a pair of one-digit numbers.</p>

-Teammate: Jose Libardo Navia Vela.
+<p><u>Teammate:</u> Jose Libardo Navia Vela.

 **Video**